Olivia Shaw

 About me

-This can feel much more intense if you feel 'different', or have experienced abuse, neglect or other traumas and experiences which are difficult to talk about.
-Not being accepted for your full identity, experiencing the turmoil of family conflict or disconnection, or healing from abuse may have lead to you feeling confused, anxious, angry, ashamed or frustrated, or just completely fed up.
-You might wonder if you're good enough, or "normal", or may notice an deep-down feeling of inadequacy.
+Experiences in your life may have lead to you feeling confused, anxious, angry, ashamed or frustrated, or just completely fed up.
+You might wonder if you're good enough, or "normal", or may notice a deep-down feeling of inadequacy.
 You might find yourself wondering if you will ever move past things, or if life can ever be different to how it is now.

 Training, qualifications & experience